dildoran2195/sep11-freedom-project/blog/entry03.md

         faceUV[2] = new BABYLON.Vector4(1.4, 1, 1.6, 1.0);
         faceUV[3] = new BABYLON.Vector4(1.4, 1, 1.6, 1.0);
 ```
-* I used Babylon's 3D object challenge steps in order to learn more about 3D objects, functions of playground and shapes but previous thing I learned was my unique roof of my house using [building a house]([https://doc.babylonjs.com/features/introductionToFeatures/chap2/variation](https://doc.babylonjs.com/features/introductionToFeatures/chap2/variation)/) and how to tinker with it by understanding it´s code or functions in order to change them to make it my own process.
+* I used Babylon's 3D object challenge steps in order to learn more about 3D objects, functions of playground and shapes but previous thing I learned was making a unique roof that is completely different from the recent one by changing its scaling, rotation, position, width, height of ground, diameter, height, tessellation of my unique roof, and position of my box using [building a house]([https://doc.babylonjs.com/features/introductionToFeatures/chap2/variation](https://doc.babylonjs.com/features/introductionToFeatures/chap2/variation)/) Also, how to tinker with it by understanding it´s code or functions in order to learn them to make it my own process.

 * I made a unique roof that is completely different from the recent one by changing its scaling, rotation, position, width, height of ground, diameter, height, tessellation of my unique roof, and position of my box which made my roof to look more bigger and a little far away from our box that created my unique roof.
 Ground got longer through it´s new height than it´s old width.
 ```JS